 The Hub, on the other hand, contains electronics which should be kept dry.
 A clean, damp cloth can be used to clean the Hub.

 Moms Love the Elvie!

 Let 1 Natural Way join your prenatal and postpartum team!
-We are committed to helping new moms with many of their postpartum needs by providing insurance-covered breast pumps, breastfeeding supplies, pregnancy support bands, compression stockings and postpartum recovery garments, as well as fully covered sessions with a lactation consultant.
+We are committed to helping new moms with many of their postpartum needs by providing insurance-covered breast pumps, breastfeeding supplies, pregnancy support bands, and compression stockings as well as fully covered sessions with a lactation constultant.

 Begin the process of qualifying for some - or all! - of these items at no cost to you through your insurance.